inventory management

 What’s the difference between year-end inventory and an inventory cycle count?

-To summarise, year-end periodic inventory counts typically provide more detailed information than cycle counts do, as all stock is counted in a single time window.
+To summarise: year-end periodic inventory counts typically provide more detailed information than cycle counts, as all stock is counted in a single time window.
+Cycle counts only require small groups of stock to count, so they are much easier to factor into small operations with no need to shut down completely.

 As you can see, how you undertake your end-of-year count is very much dependent on how you wish to track your stock levels and your production team’s capabilities.